richardthorp/rodeo/README.md

 If the user is logged in, this functions in the same way as the [heart icons on the recipe cards.](#heart-icons)

 If the user is not logged in, neither the 'favourite recipe' nor 'user rating' features will work.
-Instead, if the user tries to interact with either of them, a popover is triggered which informs the user to 'LOGIN or REGISTER to...' and then either '...save recipes to your favourites' or '...to rate recipes'.
+Instead, if the user tries to interact with either of them, a popover is triggered which informs the user either 'LOGIN or REGISTER to save recipes to your favourites' or ''LOGIN or REGISTER to rate recipes'.

 <a name="recipe-page"></a>